nerva-project/nerva-docs/docs/guides/cli.md

 Running NERVA from the command-line gives you the most features, flexibility and stability, and is recommended for crypto veterans and newbies alike.
 If you're a less technical user and aren't familiar with the command-line, we know this can be intimidating at first.
 In truth, it's easy and you'll be a pro in no time at all.
 No prior knowledge is assumed in this guide, except basic computer skills.
 Let's get started!

 ## Getting started
+---
+#### WARNING!

+**As of the most current release** when downloading the CLI package you will be provided with 2 versions of the daemon.  **`nervad-aes` and `nervad-noaes`**.
+In most cases you will want to use the AES version.
+No AES is intended for users who have older systems that are not cabaple of using AES-NI.

+---

 NERVA consists of 2 primary components:

 **nervad** is the NERVA daemon.
 This is your node, your connection to the NERVA network. nervad manages your network connections, the blockchain and is the software you can use to mine.